Skip to content

 In a shifting economy, farm loan refinancing is a powerful tool.

-In an economy so prone to change, it can be hard to plan farm finances—especially when you have existing debt.
+In today’s challenging ag economy, refinancing your farm loan can be a smart strategy to reduce monthly payments, improve cash flow, and create the financial flexibility your operation needs to thrive.
 In this article, we’ll break down the elements behind a farm loan refinance to help you understand if refinancing can improve your operation’s bottom line.

 How Can Farm Loan Refinancing Improve Your Cash Flow?

-By refinancing to a loan with a lower interest rate or longer repayment term, you can reduce your monthly payments.
+By refinancing to a loan with a lower interest rate, longer repayment term, or interest-only financing, you can reduce your monthly payments.
 That frees up money you can use for other farm needs—like equipment, feed, or labor.

 Refinancing lets you combine multiple loans into one.
 Instead of juggling several payments, you make a single payment—often at a lower overall cost—making it easier to manage your finances.